 Jan 24, 2020

 We are discussing the 14th Amendment as it relates to the decisions in Obergefell v.
-Hodges and Row v.
-Wade.
-In both of these cases, the Supreme Court was required to reinterpret the 14th Amendment and apply new meaning in order to come up with a politically satisfactory judgment.
-And of course, these judgments by the court have been treated by the states as law, and not simply a judgment, or an opinion.
-And that is the problem.
-The courts don't make laws.
-But what happens when an issue arises with how to apply the 14th Amendment in the administration of law and policy over the people?
+Hodges (same-sex marriage) and Roe v.
+Wade (abortion).
+In both of these cases, the Supreme Court was asked to interpret the 14th Amendment.
+As we previously discussed, these judgments have been treated by the states as law, and not simply a judgment, or an opinion, and that is the problem.
+Courts don't make laws.
+But what happens when the issue is how to “fix” a violation of the 14th Amendment caused by a state law?
 Is corrective action to be taken by the courts?
 Not according to clause 5 of the 14th Amendment.
 That power belongs to the Congress...not the courts.

 Do We Really Need a State License to Marry?